kittykatattack/ga/README.md

 - An optional `load` state that lets you run actions while assets are loading.
 You can use the `load` state to add a loading progress bar.
 - A fast and focused canvas-based rendering engine.
+- A sophisticated game loop using a fixed timestep with variable rendering and sprite interpolation.
+That means you get ultra-smooth sprite animations at any framerate.
 - A `plugins.js` file full of extra tools.
 - A compact and powerful "Haiku" style API that's centered on shallow, composable components.
 Get more done writing less code.